krishaiquin/chatRPC/PROGRESS.md

         - Potential solution: Add request# and response# - if request# == response#, send that response to the appropriate request.
     - Week 6
         - The suggested solution mentioned in Week 5 worked.
+        - More in-depth explanation:
+            - Each packet from a node has a sequence number and a flag whether it is a request or a result.
+            - The receiver node then unpacks the packet and process accordingly
+            - If the packet is a request, the transport class will dispatch it to the appropriate function to process it
+            - If the packet is a result, it will get sent to the application and remove the request from the list of pending requests with the associated seq#
-        - In addition to that, I've put the Listen() in goroutine so that services and nodes are able to send requests and receive results at the same time.
+        - In addition to that, I've put Listen() in goroutine so that services and nodes are able to send requests and receive results at the same time.
         - In doing this, I am learning how to manage goroutines effectively, including working with channels, sync package, select statements.
         - I think this is a good point to clean up the code - refactor, add more error handling and finally introducing context in the project --> main goal for next week
 <!-- #### Learning Goals